blackducksoftware/synopsys-operator/cmd/synopsysctl/README.md

 # synopsysctl

-A simple command line tool for the Synopsys Operator.
+A simple command line tool for Synopsys Operator.